render-examples/elysiajs-hello-world/README.md

 ## Deploy to Render

-See the Bun quickstart guide for full details.
+See the [ElysiaJS quickstart guide](https://docs.render.com/deploy-elysiajs) for full details.